 The RPM team-up "Clash of the Red Rangers" started to split fans before it ever aired.
 Once it was confirmed that none of the RPM actors were planned to return, some people were already saying that if they don't have the RPM actors available, they just shouldn't bother, while others said that we should just wait and see, since they might surprise us.
 (Turns out they didn't.
 A Fake Shemp never-demorphing Scott - and for some reason Antonio (Well, we never see Antonio's face, but he is unmorphed)! - went through Shinkenger movie footage that wasn't used to actually tell much of a story, and was confusing due to yet more out-of-order airing.)
 However, many RPM fans who went in admitted that Scott's replacement did a fine job.

 Ear Worm: The Rebel Rockers' song from "He Ain't Heavy Metal, He's My Brother."
 See here.
 Some of the songs Bulk and Spike sing as well could possibly count.

-Master Xandred took the title of the most Bad Ass character in the show from Serrator and makes Serrator look like a mooger.
-Just watch "The Master Returns" and see what i mean.
+Master Xandred took the title of the most Bad Ass character in the show from Serrator and makes him look like a mooger.
+Just watch "The Master Returns" and see what I mean.

-First Installment Wins: Samurai is playing on people's nostalgia for the original Mighty Morphin by returning to the original "Go Go Power Rangers!" theme song, the morphing call, and bringing back Bulk.
+First Installment Wins: Many people believe that Samurai is playing on people's nostalgia for the original Mighty Morphin by returning to the original "Go Go Power Rangers!" theme song, the morphing call, and bringing back Bulk.

 He Really Can Act: Ricardo Medina.
 Okay, he's not Oscar-caliber or anything, but he's come quite a ways from Wild Force.